The Web Local

 Nmap finished: 1 IP address (1 host up) scanned in 21.611 seconds

-Zenmap is the new GUI packages with nmap and this can be used instead of the command line option, although currently there is no way to define specific scripts to be run.
+Zenmap is the new GUI packages with nmap and this can be used instead of the command line option.

 Pen Testing Framework: